FreeClimbAPI/nodejs-sdk/docs/source/percl/percl.rst

     Build a GetSpeech PerCL command.

-    :actionUrl: {string} The URl to be invoked when the caller has finished speaking or on a timeout.
+    :actionUrl: {string} The URL to be invoked when the caller has finished speaking or on a timeout.
     :grammarFile: {string} The grammar file to be used for speech recognition.
 If grammarType is set to :ref:`Enums-grammarType-label`.URL this attribute is specified as a dowload URL.
 Otherwise it must be one of the built-ins.
 See :ref:`Enums-grammarFileBuiltIn-label`
     :[options]: {object} Additional properties to include in the command.